 AI and ML tools can help stores overhaul how they manage day-to-day operations, empowering associates to stay focused on customers, not manual tasks.

-AI can be used to execute buy online/pick-up in store, saving customers effort and enabling associates to spend less time moving and tracking merchandise.
+AI can be used to execute buy online/pick-up in store, saving customers effort and enabling associates to spend less time focusing on inventory management .
 For large chains, AI can help tailor product selection and services based on each store’s local people, places, and events that influence customer behavior and demand.
-And AI-enabled automation can help in monitoring and replenishing inventory.
-Computer vision can be used to notify store associates when certain shelves need to be restocked.
+And AI-enabled automation and predictive analytics can help in monitoring, anticipating potential outages, and replenishing inventory.
+Computer vision can be used to notify store associates when certain shelves need to be restocked in real-time.
 Things that may have seemed like science fiction 5-10 years ago are now being deployed and piloted.

 In what areas do human associates provide the greatest value to your customers?
 How can you offload manual, repetitive tasks to AI so they can focus on those areas?